-The group is headed by Professor Hannu Eskola produces and analyzes high-quality patient images in hospital environment, especially for the follow-up of medical treatments.
+The group is headed by Professor Hannu Eskola and it produces and analyzes high-quality patient images in hospital environment, especially for the follow-up of medical treatments.
 In collaboration with the radiologists and clinicians, the patient materials are thoroughly selected.
 The 11 researchers of the group concentrate on MRI (including diffusion imaging), but in certain applications we also analyze CT and PET images.

 The group is headed by Assistant Professor Sampo Tuukkanen.
-The mission of the NPM research group is to measure, understand and exploit the nanoscale phenomena ocurring in nanomaterials and devices.
+The mission of the NPM research group is to measure, understand and exploit nanoscale phenomena ocurring in nanomaterials and devices.
 Examples of recent research topics are: piezoelectric sensors, supercapacitors, energy harvesting, scalable manufacturing of nanomaterial films and devices, nanocellulose structures in cell culturing.

 Bioinspired Materials and Robotics Group (BMR)